wbudic/LifeLog/README.md

   * Backup is inbuilt, you make one, if unsure if deleting and rampaging and exploring with the log, might make you loose data.
   * Each alias creates its own log database, so if working on something specific, this you use to that by alias separately can access/share.
     * In turn this database configuration can have its own list of categories, it is independent.
     * All is unique and configurable in its own instance.
-Defaults are provided by this applications unique fast configuration file system.
+Defaults are provided by this applications in an custom unique fast configuration file system.
-      * main.cnf is used with own bummed configuration parsing routines, all part of the executing script.
+      * i.e. The main.cnf is used with own bummed configuration parsing routines, all part of this applications program, you have the code.
+      * The configuration system here is rare.
+As it takes into account three states of preservation of concerns.
+        1. System and application provided default.
+(Application release defaults, gets overridden on app code update.)
+        2. Application own default.
+(Application in code provided defaults, has someone deleted/damaged the text config file?)
+        3. User set configuration.
+(Application, user set, added, amended in database configuration, must be preserved on software or release update.)
-* Interaction and configuration is user friendly, provided in the interface, no need to access a file, for most parts.
+* Interaction and configuration is user friendly, provided in the interface, no need to access a server located main.inf file, for most parts.
 * Data migration on software updates are automatically provided.
   * Data structures and footprint is tiny.
   * Amount of data a log can contain is unlimited.
     * You only browse in a small view sections of it.
+* Data is stored in a standard SQL based database.
+  * System admins, database developers, managers, large or small; will find this useful in case they need to do something with it, in the future or current situation.
+  * Web developers with no Perl coding skills, can access and modify the HTML containing .cgi files and modify them as needed, for simple edits.
+    * All relevant *perl code* and HTML is in one file per web page, shared settings, configuration, session, parameter names, constance's, in one place, not scattered around in several files.
 * **Perl** is used to deliver the pages and all the interaction.
   * It is being interpreted using libraries that directly link to fast system routines.
     * Nothing unnecessary is loaded or searched for, to provide execution on the fly.